 The project she worked on involved simulating the behaviour of patients going through hospital treatment from entry to exit.
 Part of it includes synthesising data from the Dargaville Medical Centre and creating models using software languages.
 As a pure mathematician, she found the experience of working with real-world data and problems to be interesting.
 Along with Dr O’Sullivan, she soon considered applying to do a PhD at the department.

 “He was a pleasure to work with and we enjoyed working together, so we made a plan, and I’m excited about it.”

-She has since accepted her conditional offer and will very soon be one of the Department of Engineering Science and Dr O'Sullivan's newest PhD candidates, a decision that Ali is no doubt pleased with.
-"She's really hardworking and once she gets to it, she doesn't get distracted by anything around her.
-It's really good and I love her future", he says.
+She has since accepted her conditional offer and will very soon be one of the Department of Engineering Science and Dr O’Sullivan’s newest PhD candidates, a decision that Ali is no doubt pleased with.
+“She’s really hardworking and once she gets to it, she doesn't get distracted by anything around her.
+I love seeing that and her future here”, he says.

 The couple admits that the move — like any move abroad — was initially challenging, but they have no regrets and credit Aotearoa’s people as being vital to their enjoyment of the country.
 “Compared to other places, we saw the behaviour of the people and we learned that New Zealanders are extremely kind”, Atefeh adds.

 The theme of kindness was particularly relevant throughout COVID-19.
 They were both impressed with the supportive nature of the people and the strict, scientifically-backed decisions made to prevent transmission of the virus.